-In 2009, the European Parliament published a study on strengthening judicial training in the European Union, which is available through the link below.
+In 2009, the European Parliament published a study on strengthening judicial training in the European Union, in French.

-The entry into force of the Lisbon Treaty in December 2009 provides a legal basis for European judicial training activities.
-Articles 81 and 82 list “support for the training of the judiciary and judicial staff” as one of the measures required to strengthen judicial cooperation in civil and commercial matters, and in criminal matters.
+The entry into force of the Lisbon Treaty in December 2009 provided a legal basis for activities relating to European judicial training.
+Articles 81 and 82 list 'support for the training of the judiciary and judicial staff' among the measures required to strengthen judicial cooperation in civil, commercial and criminal matters.

-In December 2009 the Council adopted the Stockholm Programme focusing on issues of European judicial training for all legal professionals.
+In December 2009 the Council adopted the Stockholm Programme focusing on the issue of European judicial training for all legal professionals.

-In the Stockholm Programme Action Plan and the EU citizenship report 2010 the Commission stated European judicial training to be a priority.
-The European Parliament also has consistently underlined that proper judicial training contributes significantly towards improving the operation of the internal market and making it easier for citizens to exercise their rights.
+In the Stockholm Programme Action Plan and the 2010 EU citizenship report the Commission declared European judicial training to be a priority.
+The European Parliament has also consistently underlined that proper judicial training contributes significantly to improving the operation of the internal market and making it easier for citizens to exercise their rights.

-At the end of 2010, the Commission launched a consultation of stakeholders in which participated the Member States, members of the Justice Forum, and the European Judicial Training Network and its members.
-You will find a summary of the findings of the consultation here
+At the end of 2010, the Commission launched a consultation among stakeholders including Member States, members of the Justice Forum, and European training networks and structures and their members.
+A summary of the findings of the consultation can be found here.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.